 Where to Find the Best Cakes in the World

-We’ve been eagerly counting down the days, and now the wait is finally over: the Great British Bake Off is back!
-Weeks of mouth-watering cakes, pastries and, my personal favourite, hot buttery breads, are stretched out tantalisingly before us, just waiting to be devoured.
+We just love The Great British Bake Off!
+Weeks of mouth-watering cakes, pastries and, my personal favourite, hot buttery breads.
 I love discovering a new destination, but after I’ve had my fill of sightseeing, you'll most likely find me hunting down the nearest bakery or happily sat in a picturesque square with a hot drink and a giant slab of cake.
-To celebrate the return of the BBC show and in the spirit of all things baking, we’ve picked out some of the best patisseries around the globe, so you can track down the best cakes in the world.
+To celebrate the return of the Channel 4 show and in the spirit of all things baking, we’ve picked out some of the best patisseries around the globe, so you can track down the best cakes in the world.
 You can thank us later:

 Dominique Ansel Bakery, New York

 When a bakery is winning awards just four months after opening its doors, you know you’re onto a good thing.
 Dominique Ansel is the chef behind this gem of a bakery, and among his many creative inventions is the cronut – a delicious hybrid that crosses a doughnut with a croissant.
 With a menu featuring cotton-soft cheesecake, blackberry hazelnut pavlova and frozen s’mores made to order, you will be hard pushed to pick just one treat.
 Not got a sweet tooth?
 Never fear: feast on spinach gruyère quiche or the chef’s grilled cheese instead.